-Introduction
+1. Introduction

-Under the Insurance Companies Ordinance (Cap.
-41) (Ordinance), the Insurance Authority (IA) has the primary responsibility of ensuring that an insurer is able to meet its liabilities or fulfil the reasonable expectations of policy holders.
-Adequacy of the technical reserves set aside by an insurer for payment of future claims is an important factor affecting the insurer's ability to meet such obligations.
-As part of his routine monitoring, the IA assesses the adequacy of technical reserves of an insurer when examining its solvency position under the Ordinance.
+1.1.
+This Guideline is issued pursuant to section 133 of the Insurance Ordinance (Cap.
+41) ("the Ordinance").
+Under the Ordinance, the Insurance Authority ("IA") has the primary responsibility of ensuring that an authorized insurer is able to meet its liabilities or fulfil the reasonable expectations of policy holders.
+Adequacy of the technical reserves set aside by an authorized insurer for payment of future claims is an important factor affecting the insurer's ability to meet such obligations.
+As part of its routine monitoring, the IA assesses the adequacy of technical reserves of an authorized insurer when examining its solvency position under the Ordinance.

-Mortgage Guarantee Business
+2. Mortgage Guarantee Business

-2. Since early 1999, mortgage guarantee insurance has emerged as a new line of business in Hong Kong.
-Under its present form, mortgage guarantee insurance protects the lending bank against the risk of loss arising from default in payment by a mortgagor in respect of that portion of mortgage loan which exceeds 70% or other pre-determined ratio of the value of the property.

-3. Mortgage guarantee insurance is generally of a long tail nature which distinguishes it from other classes of general insurance business.
+- 2.1.
+Since early 1999, mortgage guarantee insurance has emerged as a new line of business in Hong Kong.
+Under its present form, mortgage guarantee insurance protects the lending bank against the risk of loss arising from default in payment by a mortgagor in respect of that portion of mortgage loan which exceeds 70% or other pre-determined ratio of the value of the property. - 2.2.
+Mortgage guarantee insurance is generally of a long tail nature which distinguishes it from other classes of general insurance business.
 The risk it covers is also unique in that defaults by mortgagors are influenced both by events affecting an individual mortgagor's income as well as by general economic downturns.
-It is a type of insurance which in times of severe economic downturn could give rise to accumulated or catastrophic losses to an insurer.

-4. In view of its long tail nature and the potential accumulation of risks, the IA expects that an insurer writing mortgage guarantee business shall adhere to the following guidelines in setting aside technical reserves in respect of this line of business.
+It is a type of insurance which in times of severe economic downturn could give rise to accumulated or catastrophic losses to an insurer. - 2.3.
+In view of its long tail nature and the potential accumulation of risks, the IA expects that an authorized insurer writing mortgage guarantee business shall adhere to the following guidelines in setting aside technical reserves in respect of this line of business.